awsdocs/aws-transfer-user-guide/doc_source/API_UpdateServer.md

 The following data is returned in JSON format by the service\.

  ** [ServerId](#API_UpdateServer_ResponseSyntax) **   <a name="TransferFamily-UpdateServer-response-ServerId"></a>
-A system\-assigned unique identifier for a server that the user account is assigned to\.
+A system\-assigned unique identifier for a server that the Transfer Family user is assigned to\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`